bokulich-lab/q2-fondue/tutorial/tutorial.md

 qiime tools view single_reads.qzv
 ```
-Have a look at the overall quality in the Interactive Quality Plot, as well as sample and
+Have a look at the overall quality in the Interactive Quality Plot and inspect the sample and
-feature count and we can move straight on to denoising with DADA2 or Deblur.
+feature counts.
+Then, we can move on to denoising with DADA2 or Deblur.

 For example:
 ```shell